 - Are you looking for a Machine Learning Expert?

 Machine Learning (ML), a subset of Artificial Intelligence, can be defined as the creation of algorithms that learn from data without explicit instructions.
 They can process large volumes of inputs to generate informed decisions.
-When integrated into the medical workflow, ML promises to unlock values and pave the way for large-scale innovation in the healthcare sector.
+When integrated into the medical workflow, ML in healthcare promises to unlock values and pave the way for large-scale innovation in the healthcare sector.

 The challenges: Increasing workload and insufficient workforce

 The pressure on healthcare workers is building up.
-The industry is estimated to account for around 30% of worldwide data, coming from multiple sources such as practitioners, institutions, and wearables.
+The industry is estimated to account for around 30% of worldwide data coming from multiple sources such as practitioners, institutions, and wearables.
 It means greater difficulty in data formatting and processing, as information may not be well structured and noise-free.

 At the same time, the nature of care delivery itself is highly demanding.
 By 2050, in every four people, one of them will be over 65 years old.
 This means the domain will have to handle more patients with more complex needs.
 Besides increased longevity, factors such as changing patient expectations and shifting lifestyle choices are also important attributes.
 Without ML in healthcare, meeting these sophisticated demands will be challenging.

 Meanwhile, the workforce shortage is expected to continue widening.
 The World Health Organization estimated that across Europe, by 2030, the demand for healthcare workers would rise to 18.2 million.
 The current supply of 8.6 million nurses, midwives, and healthcare assistants would not match rising demands.

 The second one is changing the essence of care delivery.
-The integration of ML will affect not only the working hours but also the work itself.
+The integration of ML in healthcare will affect not only the working hours but also the work itself.
 Practitioners can devote their valuable time to offering highly personalized service that prioritizes convenience and optimal patient experience.
 On a larger scale, the training of health workers and the operation of institutions will shift to innovation, continuous learning, and multidisciplinary working.

 - Informed consent: ML-powered health-related software and wearables are increasingly common.
 However, functions such as diet guidance and health monitoring raise questions about user agreement, as people do not always fully understand how much information they are giving.